Published On: 20/03/20234.6 min read

 What are the means to fight against crop burning?

 Controlling crop burning in Peru is a complex challenge that requires the cooperation and commitment of many actors, including farmers, government authorities, NGOs, private companies and society in general.
-However, there are several strategies to address this problem:
+However, several strategies can help address this issue:

 • Reduce crop burning: Support sustainable agricultural practices, such as the use of organic fertilizers, crop rotation and soil conservation.

-• Educate and train farmers: Inform farmers about the risks of this technique and teach them about more sustainable alternatives.
+• Educate and train farmers: Raise awarness among farmers about the risks of this technique and teach them about more sustainable alternatives.

-• Stricter policies and regulations: Impose fines and criminal penalties to prevent unauthorized crop burning.
+• Stricter policies and regulations: Enforce fines and criminal penalties to prevent unauthorized crop burning.

-• Intersectoral cooperation: Collaboration between farmers, government authorities, NGOs and private companies.
-Like the elimination of brush and plant residues.
+• Intersectoral cooperation: Foster collaboration between farmers, government authorities, NGOs and private companies.

 What would be the consequences of maintaining crop burning practices?

-If we keep burning crops in Peru, it could negatively affect the environment, damaging the soil, reducing the variety of plants and animals and contributing to climate change.
-In addition, it can increase the risk of wildfires which can destroy lives, homes and affect the fauna and flora of ecosystems.
-Crop burning can also decrease agricultural productivity and affect food security.
-This is why it is important to adopt sustainable agricultural practices to take care of the environment and our communities.
+If we continue burning crops in Peru without proper control, it could negatively affect the environment, damaging the soil, reducing biodiversity and contributing to climate change.
+Additionnaly, it could increase the risk of wildfires which could destroy lives, homes and have long-lasting effects on the fauna and flora of ecosystems.
+Crop burning can also decrease agricultural productivity and threaten food security.
+For these reasons, it is important to adopt sustainable agricultural practices to protect the environment and the people living in these areas.

 Actions taken by Envol Vert against crop burning

-Envol Vert Peru promotes sustainable agricultural practices and fights against crop burning by creating agroforestry systems and training framers in regenerative agriculture and soil management techniques.
-We work together with communities and authorities to generate awareness of the negative impacts of burning and support sustainable economic alternatives.
-We also provide technical assistance to improve crop productivity and profitability without damaging the environment.
+Envol Vert Peru promotes sustainable agricultural practices and take action to limit crop burning by creating agroforestry systems and training farmers in regenerative agriculture and soil management techniques.
+We work together with communities and authorities to raise awareness of the negative impacts of burning and support sustainable economic alternatives.
+We also provide technical assistance to improve crop productivity and profitability without harming the environment.

-Concretely, we have set up a fun and educational activity that seeks to raise farmers’ awareness of the risks and damage generated by the burning of crops.
-Within this activity, our participants were able to take part in a small theater where the story of a farmer about to burn his crops was staged.
+Concretely, we have organized a fun and educational activity aimed at raising farmers’ awareness of the risks and damage caused by crop burning.
+In this activity, participants took part in a small play in which the story of a farmer about to burn his crops was performed.
 During the play, the farmer’s neighbor shares his personal experience of the dangers of this practice, including soil degradation, loss of biodiversity and greenhouse gas emissions.
-The play includes other characters afterwards, such as local authorities or representatives of organizations promoting sustainable agricultural techniques and alternatives to crop burning.
+The play later introduces other characters, such as local authorities or representatives from organizations promoting sustainable agricultural techniques and alternatives to crop burning.

 Conclusion

-Although it is forbidden to burn crops according to the Law on Forests and Wildlife, this is not always respected, due to the lack of resources of the institutions responsible for supervising and sanctioning this practice.
-In addition, the institutions responsible for this supervision are numerous, which leads to a lack of coordination.
-Another important point is the lack of economic alternatives for farmers, who are not always aware of the environmental and health risks associated with crop burning.
-It is important to work together to find solutions that help farmers implement more sustainable farming practices and end crop burning.
+Although crop burning is prohibited by the current law, this is not always respected due to the lack of resources within the institutions responsible for monitoring and sanctioning this practice.
+Furthermore, the institutions in charge of supervision are numerous, which leads to difficulties in coordination.
+Another important issue is the lack of economic alternatives for farmers, who are often unaware of the environmental and health risks associated with crop burning.
+It is important to work together to find solutions that help farmers adopt more sustainable farming practices, limiting or eliminating crop burning.

 Share This Story, Choose Your Platform!